brian419/travelingSalesman/README.md

 # Traveling Salesman Problem Solver

-This C++ program implements three algorithms to solve the Traveling Salesman Problem (TSP): Nearest Neighbor, 2-Opt Swap, and Lattice Annealing.
+This C++ program implements three algorithms to solve for a solution for and instance of the Traveling Salesman Problem (TSP): Nearest Neighbor, 2-Opt Swap, and Lattice Annealing.

 ## Table of Contents